rabiahfh/RfHogans-Code-Quiz/README.md

 #                                             Code Quiz

 This is my project where I created a Code Quiz from scratch.
 The Quiz includes of the criteria such as create the start button, set a timer starts, ask the questions.
 My page is responsive and styling is according to the demo.
-At the end you can save your initials aswell.
-I attempted to save to local-storage and initials but was unable to successfully.
-I will resubmit after graded.
+At the end you can save your initials aswellto local-storage.

+![text(

 ## Contributing